W 18th St, Flatiron District, Commercial loft space for rent 2500-5000 Sq Ft Flatiron District, Commercial loft space for rent […]

 Commercial loft for lease in New York City

 What makes the loft different from other property classes is exactly its former purpose – being an industrial building.
 High ceilings, big window openings to get as much natural light as possible, wide open spaces, dedicated elevators, brick walls and visible elements of plumbing or heating and ventilation are among the characteristic of a loft.

 Interestingly enough – such properties are finding new fans among businesses who use them for commercial purpose.

 Engineering and tech companies, Startups and art-related businesses (Marketing, PR, Ads) are the likely tenants for such properties, where they find back the inspiration of an old factory design to fuel their innovation and creative processes.
 Most of the buildings have been updated to current technical standards, but the main visual elements of the infrastructure have remained visible.

 Opportunities for commercial lofts for sale and not a lot, since they are an area of big interest and businesses are competing also with private investors, who are looking for deals for refurbishing lofts in order to increase their market value.
-Offers are available in wide ranges – starting from $900k all the way up to $50 million for properties in lower Manhattan.
+Offers are available in wide ranges – starting from $1 million all the way up to $40 million for properties in lower Manhattan.